Ipoh Barat

-Ipoh Barat is a federal constituency in Kinta District, Perak, Malaysia, that has been represented in the Dewan Rakyat since 1995.
+Ipoh Barat is a federal constituency in Kinta District, Perak, Malaysia, that has been represented in the Dewan Rakyat, the lower house of national parliament, since 1995.

-The federal constituency was created in the 1994 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.
-This is only one of two constituencies naming in same city.
-Another one is Ipoh Timor.
+The constituency was created during the 1994 redistribution and is mandated to return a single member to the Dewan Rakyat under the first-past-the-post voting system.
+It is one of only two constituencies named after the same city; the other is Ipoh Timor.

 Demographics

 As of 2020, Ipoh Barat has a population of 134,978 people.

 History

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Ipoh Barat constituency is divided into 30 polling districts.